Sceptre/sceptre/docs/docs/cli.md

 If you are using Bash you can enable autocomplete by entering the following command `eval "$(_SCEPTRE_COMPLETE=source sceptre)"`.
 Autocomplete will work for subcommands and parameters.

 ## Options

 ```
   --version                  Show the version and exit.
   --debug                    Turn on debug logging.
   --dir TEXT                 Specify sceptre directory.
   --output [yaml|json]       The formatting style for command output.
   --no-colour                Turn off output colouring.
   --var TEXT                 A variable to template into config files.
   --var-file FILENAME        A YAML file of variables to template into config
                              files.
+  --ignore-dependencies      Ignore dependencies when executing command.
   --help                     Show this message and exit.
 ```

 ## Commands